crcn/tandem-old/packages/front-end/README.md

 * tabs model maintaining canvas state of each open file
 * inspector-like UI for editing CSS
   * display overrides similar to selector overrides
+* ability to drop component into EMPTY file
+* ability to navigate to source component
+* alert to save before closing

 SAFETY: